Updated Apr. 23, 2021

 The rule came into effect on February 24, 2019, and changes the way the immigration officials evaluate immigrants who are filing an adjustment of status application.

-Who is subject to the new public charge rule?
+Who the new public charge rule?

 The following groups of people are subject to the new public charge rule: